 The reconstructed [\ion{O}{III}]\:$\lambda5007$ image has a disturbed morphology.
 Components A and B are traced to the same spatial location in the source plane, which indicates they correspond to an image and its counter-image.
 This interpretation is supported by the [\ion{O}{III}]\:$\lambda5007$ velocity measurements, which show similar values for these components.
 Component C is traced back to a different location in the source plane (white ellipse) and shows a [\ion{O}{III}]\:$\lambda5007$ velocity $\sim250$ km\,s$^{-1}$ blueshifted relative to components A and B. Additionally, it is important to note that component C is unresolved and is detected only marginally.
 Despite tracing distinct galaxy components, such as gas rather than stars, this type of disturbed morphology is commonly observed in other lensed cosmic noon galaxies \citep{Jones10,Dye2015}.

 Using the fluxes of the emission lines measured in an integrated spectrum, summing the components A and B, we obtain log\:[\ion{O}{III}]$\lambda$5007/H$\beta = 0.71\pm0.08$.
 Although the [\ion{N}{II}]6583 emission line is not detected, we can set an upper limit of log\:[\ion{N}{II}]$\lambda$6583/H$\alpha < -1.1$.
 These values are consistent with emission originating from photoionization by young stars \citep{Kewley01,Kauffmann03}, indicating that the background object is a star-forming galaxy.
 This is also consistent with the disturbed morphology of the gas distribution in the reconstructed source, as discussed above.
-Using the [\ion{O}{III}] velocity dispersion, of $\sigma \approx 120 \, \mathrm{km\,s^{-1}}$ and a radius of 5 kpc, a rough estimate of the dynamical mass of the galaxy is $\log (M/M_\odot) \sim 10$.
-Using the H$\alpha$ luminosity, corrected for lensing magnification (factor of $\sim1.18$), and the relation from \citet{Kennicutt98}, we estimate a star formation rate of $\mathrm{SFR} \sim 70\,M_\odot\,\mathrm{yr}^{-1}$, which is consistent with measurements reported for galaxies at similar redshifts \citep[e.g.,][]{Forster09}.
+Using the H$\alpha$ luminosity, corrected for lensing magnification, and the relation from \citet{Kennicutt98}, we estimate a star formation rate of $\mathrm{SFR} \sim 70\,M_\odot\,\mathrm{yr}^{-1}$, which is consistent with measurements reported for galaxies at similar redshifts \citep[e.g.,][]{Forster09}.